WEKA

 • Diverse storage media/systems – Most DFS systems can make use of spinning disk, SAS SSDs, NVMe SSDs, and S3 object storage, as well as private, on-premises object storage to hold file data.
 While most DFS systems have very specific requirements for metadata servers, their data or file storage can often reside on just about any storage available, including the public cloud.

-• Multi-protocol access – Hosts can access DFS data using standard NFS, SMB, or a POSIX client supplied by the solution provider.
+• Multi-protocol access – Hosts can access data using standard NFS, SMB, or a POSIX client supplied by the solution provider.
 Occasionally one can also see NVMe-oF for files and (NVIDIA) GPU Direct Storage access.
-This can also mean that the same file can be accessed with all protocols the DFS solution supports.
+This can also mean that copies of the file can be accessed with all protocols the DFS solution supports.

 • Multi-networking access – While all DFSs provide Ethernet access to file system data, some also provide InfiniBand and other high performance networking access.

-• Local gateways – DFS systems may require some server and storage resources at each location that has access to its file data.
+• Local gateways – DFS systems may require some server and storage resources at each location that can access files and their data.
 Local gateways often cache metadata and data referenced by hosts.
 Gateways like this can typically be scaled up or down to sustain performance requirements.
 In some cases where access and data reside together, gateways are not needed.

 • Software-defined solutions – Given all the above, most DFS systems are software defined solutions.
 Some DFS systems are also available in appliance solutions, but that is more for purchasing/deployment convenience than a requirement of the DFS solution.